dscharrer/innoextract/README.md

 While the liblzma dependency is optional, it is highly recommended and you won't be able to extract most installers created by newer Inno Setup versions without it.

-To build Inno Extract you will also need **CMake 2.8** and a working c++ compiler, as well as the development headers for liblzma and boost.
+To build Inno Extract you will also need **CMake 2.8** and a working C++ compiler, as well as the development headers for liblzma and boost.

-The [wiki page](http://innoextract.constexpr.org/wiki) might have more specific instructions for your linux distribution.
+The wiki might have more [specific instructions for your linux distribution](http://innoextract.constexpr.org/wiki/Install).

 ## Compile and install